ZhangGroup-MITChemistry/OpenABC/README.md

 ### Version 1.0.5

 SMOG+3SPN2 force fields are enabled.
+3SPN2 is adapted from Wolynes groups' Open3SPN2.
+To run this, you may need to install pdbfixer and X3DNA.
+Other models do not require pdbfixer or X3DNA.

 ## Tutorials